Ted Agon - Author

 were born questioning

-What is the irrepressible innate desire, an emotion, to acquire knowledge and understanding?
-It is emotion of curiosity.
+What is the irrepressible innate desire to acquire knowledge and understanding?
+It is curiosity.
 It is an inherent in all humans.
-Babies exhibit curiosity.
-Young children ask what seems a million questions.
-Nobody teaches them how to ask a question.
-It is the uninhibited outward expression of their inward questioning brain.

 Curiosity is attributed to the development of humankind.
-As one example, the average life span in the United States in the year 1900 was 47 years.
+As one of many examples, the average life span in the United States in the year 1900 was 47 years.
 Today it is 77 years.
+This is 60% more life.
 Much of the gain was through medical science; scientists asking questions and researching (a process of asking questions) and obtaining answers.
 The 1st step in the Scientific Method is to ask a question.
+(More about this later.)

 Stimulus -> Curiosity -> Question -> Answer (knowledge & understanding)